jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).028g.png)

-When objects are tied together with object lines, they represent the same object, but this object does not necessarily have to be created.
+When objects are tied together with object lines, they represent the same object, but this object might not necessarily have to be created.
 But when it *is* created, the connected symbols might represent the same object.
 In the C++(\* programming language, this is not possible.

 When you create a symbol the ‘normal’ way, you create it having its own type.